adelgado0723/DecisionTreeGenerator/README.md

 ![Example1](media/screenshots/4_decision_tree.png)

 Here, the decision tree is displayed in a *JTextArea* object.
 The root of the tree will be the attribute with the highest calculated entropy and is used to produce the first *split* in the tree.
 Entropy is an estimate of the information that could be gained by splitting  that decision tree using a given attribute.
-In the image below, we can see that the attribute with the highest calculated entropy was ***age*** and the possible classes include ***{youth, middle_aged, senior}***.
+In the image below, we can see that the attribute with the highest calculated entropy was ***age*** and the possible classes include ***youth, middle_aged, or senior***.
 The attribute with the highest entropy is selected in order to keep the tree as small as possible.

 ## Step 3 - Query Tuple Provided